 Founder of Cannon Fine Arts

-Cannon Fine Art Gallery, LLC, has been in existence since June 2019, doing temporary art shows in and around Evanston, Illinois.
-This art company is brought to you by Rose M. Cannon, a June 2019 graduate of the Evanston Community Business Academy and a lifelong resident of Evanston.
-She has spent most of her professional career in US governmental work from which she retired in 2016 and has studied both visual and performance art from grade school in Evanston through 4th year of University.
-Rose has completed requirements for a 1973 B.A. in Psychology from the University of Illinois at Chicago Circle, and although most of her professional life was spent in government service, she always longed for the time to return to the arts and kept close contacts in both areas of visual and performance art.
-After retirement Rose began taking art courses to refresh her skills and discovered that owning and operating her own art gallery would bring further joy and satisfaction to her life.
+Cannon Fine Art Gallery, LLC, is brought to you by Rose M. Cannon, a 2019 graduate of the Evanston Community Business Academy and a lifelong resident of Evanston.
+She has spent most of her professional career in US governmental work from which she retired in 2016 and has studied both visual and performance art through 4th year of University.
+Rose has a B.A. in Psychology from the University of Illinois at Chicago Circle, and although most of her professional life was spent in government service, she always longed for the time to return to the arts and kept close contacts in both areas of visual and performance art.
+After retirement Rose refreshed her art skills and discovered that owning and operating her own art gallery would bring further joy and satisfaction to her life.

-The artists that I will show in my online gallery represent our original cast of artists from our ‘Soulworks’ shows that were held at the 1100 Florence Gallery in Evanston and also held at the Evanston Art Center in 2019 and 2020.
-These artists from my prior shows are bringing new and exciting additions from their current bodies of work as well as bringing back a few well-received past work.
+A number of the artists that I currently represent and show in my online gallery represent our original cast of artists from ‘Soulworks’ shows that were held at the 1100 Florence Gallery in Evanston and also held at the Evanston Art Center in 2019 and 2020.
+The artists from my prior shows are bringing new and exciting additions from their current bodies of work as well as bringing back a few well-received past works.
 My new artists are bringing an additional excitement of new work to the gallery for your viewing pleasure.